-APRA also notes that some lifecycle products have a distinct ICR for each lifecycle stage, which cannot be reported under SRS 703.0.
-APRA has used ICR data for each lifecycle stage from the latest MySuper product PDS to provide a more holistic basis for assessing the fees and costs of these products in the Heatmap.
+Lifecycle products may have distinct fees and costs for each lifecycle stage, which cannot be reported under SRS 703.0.
+APRA has separately collected data for each lifecycle stage of each MySuper product from the latest PDS to provide a more holistic basis for assessing the fees and costs of these products in the Heatmap.